maziac/DeZog/design/design.md

 - Settings: Singleton to hold the extension's settings.
 - ShallowVar: DisassemblyVar, RegistersMainVar, RegistersSecondaryVar, StackVar, LabelVar.
 Representations of variables.
 They know how to retrieve the data from zesarux.
 - Z80Registers: Static class to parse (from zesarux) and format registers.
 - Remote: Gets requests from the DebugSessionClass and passes them to e.g. ZEsarUX (via ZesaruxSocket).
-There are several Remote classes e.g. Zesaruxremote or ZxSimulatorRemote.
+There are several Remote classes e.g. ZesaruxRemote or ZxSimulatorRemote.
 - ZesaruxSocket: Socket connection and communication to zesarux emulator.
 Knows about the basic communication, but not the commands.